 GRAPHIC ARTS (GA) 206 (3) GRAPHIC PROJECTS (2 LEC., 4 LAB.)

 Prerequisite: Concurrent enrollment or 16 hours of credit in Graphic Arts.
 This course provides problem analysis and project development.
-It gives the student the opportunity of gives the student the opportunity of producing a complete printed product.
+It gives the student the opportunity of producing a complete printed product.
 Laboratory fee.